 Calcium deficiency is the most common deficiency in cage and aviary birds

-Calcium deficiency is the most common deficiency in cage and aviary birds - despite the tonnes of cuttlefish bone fed every year!
-Most of the cuttlefish eaten goes straight out in the droppings.
+Most of the cuttlefish which is supplied to try to raise calcium levels when eaten by the bird goes straight out in the droppings.
 As with other minerals the difficulty is absorbing it into the bloodstream.
-So we developed a super-saturated calcium solution called Cacivet.
-Calcivet uses a chelated mineral technology similar to the Rapisorb minerals.
+So The Birdcare Company developed a super-saturated chelated calcium solution called Cacivet.
+Calcivet (CalciBoost in America) uses a chelated mineral technology similar to the calcium supplied in nature by plants.
 So it is easily absorbed and quickly gets to the bones, nerves and muscles where it is needed.
 It is such an effective calcium source that most of the year you will only need it once or twice a week (definitely twice for African greys and eclectus).

-This year we have cracked the trick of providing a highly bio-available calcium source in powder form.
-Our new Calcivet On-Food Powder is much easier to add to soft foods than Calcivet Liquid and has the same exceptional absorption properties.
-By now you probably understand why Daily Essentials (powder) and Calcivet are the two products that make up the supplements system for non-breeding birds.
-Powdered Calcivet has also enabled us to mix this with the vitamins and this is the basis of EasyBird Rest, Moult & Show, an all-in-one-pot product for you!
+Daily Essentials (a powder vitamin and mineral supplement) and Calcivet are the two products that make up The Birdcare Company's supplements system for non-breeding birds.
+Powdered Calcivet has also enabled us to mix vitamins with it and this is the basis of EasyBird Rest, Moult & Show, an all-in-one-pot product for you!
 Daily Essentials comes in a selection of grades for different birds.
 For information on exactly the right “Essentials” product for you ring our free helpline on 0845 130 8600.

 Calcium is vital for the breeding season and improves egg production and chick health

-When egg laying commences increase Calcivet to five times a week.
-You will get more eggs, fitter hens that don’t struggle with egg-laying and strong boned chicks.
+When egg laying commences calcium supplementation is essential and is needed at higher levels, so increase Calcivet to five times a week.
+You will get more eggs, fitter hens that don’t struggle with egg laying and strong boned chicks.
 Hens require extra calcium to make good quality egg shells.
 As most birds only carry enough calcium stored in their bones to make about three eggs Calcivet normally increases clutch sizes, ensures good shell quality and minimises stress on your hens.
+This in turn helps to keep your hens fit through the breeding season and well capable of laying several clutches and rearing the young chicks.